shehreendheda/katacoda-scenarios/taggingv2/apptagging/step4.md

 12. Navigate to the Synthetics list and view the **ENV** and **TAGS** facet.

-    Notice that there are 2 tests for `env:ruby-shop` and 1 test for `service:store-frontend`.
+    Notice that there are 2 tests for `env:ruby-shop` and `team:frontend`, but only 1 test for `service:store-frontend`.

 13. In the search field above the list of facets, enter `tag:service:store-frontend`{{copy}}.
 Only the `Test on Storedog Home Page` test appears in the list.